History of Kuwait: Mesopotamia

-Christian Nestorian

 Christian Nestorian settlements flourished in the bay of Kuwait from the 5th century until the 9th century.
 Excavations have revealed several farms, villages and two large churches dating from the 5th and 6th century.
 Archaeologists are currently excavating nearby sites to understand the extent of the settlements that flourished in the eighth and ninth centuries A.D.
 An old island tradition is that a community grew up around a Christian mystic and hermit.
 The small farms and villages were eventually abandoned.
-Parts of Kuwait came under the Roman Empire.
 Remains of Byzantine era Nestorian churches were found in Akkaz and Al-Qusur.
 Pottery at the Al-Qusur site can be dated from as early as the first half of the 7th century through the 9th century.

-Founding of modern Kuwait (1613–1716)
+Pre-oil history

 In 1521, Kuwait was under Portuguese control.
 In the late 16th century, the Portuguese built a defensive settlement in Kuwait.
-In 1613, Kuwait City was founded as a fishing village predominantly populated by fishermen.
+In the early to mid 1700s, Kuwait City was a small fishing village.
 Administratively, it was a sheikhdom, ruled by local sheikhs from Bani Khalid clan.
-In 1682 or 1716, the Bani Utbah settled in Kuwait City, which at this time was still inhabited by fishermen and primarily functioned as a fishing village under Bani Khalid control.
+Sometime in the mid 1700s, the Bani Utbah settled in Kuwait.
 Sometime after the death of the Bani Khalid's leader Barrak Bin Urair and the fall of the Bani Khalid Emirate, the Utub were able to wrest control of Kuwait as a result of successive matrimonial alliances.

+The man chosen was a Sabah, Sabah I bin Jaber.
+Sabah diplomacy may have also been important with neighbouring clans, especially as Bani Khalid power declined.
+This selection is usually dated to 1752.